voidfemme/chatbot_library/README.md

 pip install -r requirements.txt
 ```

-Ensure that you have set the necessary API keys for Google's Custom Search API in your environment variables as GOOGLE_API_KEY and GOOGLE_CSE_ID.
+Ensure that you have set the necessary API keys for Google's Custom Search API in your environment variables as GOOGLE_API_KEY and GOOGLE_CSE_ID, as well as the OPENAI_API_KEY which you can obtain from openAI
 ## Usage
 ### Conversation Manager